benoitc/gunicorn/docs/source/deploy.rst

 Save this as ``/etc/sv/[app_name]/run``, and make it executable (``chmod u+x /etc/sv/[app_name]/run``).
 Then run ``ln -s /etc/sv/[app_name] /etc/service/[app_name]``.
-If runit is installed, gunicorn should start running automatically as soon as you create the symlink.
+If runit is installed, Gunicorn should start running automatically as soon as you create the symlink.

 If it doesn't start automatically, run the script directly to troubleshoot.